Exact PPS Sampling with Bounded Sample Size: Conclusion

 \section{Conclusion}

-We have provided a new scheme for weighted random sampling that prioritizes the PPS property over maintaining a fixed sample size.
-The resulting algorithm thus expands the set of known unequal-probability sampling schemes.
-The scheme enforces an upper bound on the sample size and, in an appropriate sense, keeps the sample size as large and as stable as possible.
-In addition, the scheme is simple to implement, is a one pass algorithm capable of working over data streams, and has the best known amortized execution cost per round.
+We have provided a new weighted sampling scheme, EB-PPS, that prioritizes the PPS property over maintaining a fixed sample size, thereby expanding the set of known unequal-probability sampling schemes.
+The scheme enforces an upper bound on the sample size while keeping the sample size as large and as stable as possible.
+We have shown the potential usefulness of our scheme in the setting of a complex classification problem.
+In addition, EB-PPS is an easy-to-implement, one-pass streaming algorithm that has the best known amortized execution cost per item.
+Thus, even when it is possible to both maintain a specified sample size and enforce specified PPS item-inclusion probabilities, the EB-PPS algorithm should be preferred over prior algorithms from a computational perspective.

-In future work, we plan to consider the case of extremely large samples that do not fit in memory.
-The hope is to combine the ideas in this paper with the notion of a ``geometric file'' as introduced by \citet{PolJA08}.